 Even though you now have all your information down, you’re far from finished.
 Revision is one step most writers miss, but it’s essential when attracting amazing attorneys.
 Grammarly has an excellent guide on revising for conciseness, which is critical for a job description.

 Shorten sentences, use power verbs, and keep your applicant in mind.
-They already have to read pages and pages of legal jargon—don't make them scroll through paragraphs of useless information so they can apply for the job.
+They already have to read pages and pages of legal jargon—don’t make them scroll through paragraphs of useless information so they can apply for the job.
+Keep it simple, and the attorney cover letters will begin pouring in!

 After you’ve revised for content and conciseness, adjust your tone.
 Attorneys are persistent, caring, and discerning—does your job description reflect those qualities?
 If it doesn’t, read some sources about attorney work to see how real attorneys act and think.
 One great example is the Power of One article about the lawyer as an advocate—attorneys are both personal and professional, which your job description needs to mimic.